Characterizing cubic hypersurfaces via projective geometry: Varieties satisfying the relation

 \subsection{Using numerical conditions}

-Our first main result (Theorem \ref{resyfy}) is a characterization of when certain varieties satisfy the $Y-F(Y)$ relation under certain numerical conditions.
+Our first main result (Theorem \ref{resyfy}) is a characterization of when varieties satisfy the $Y-F(Y)$ relation under certain numerical conditions.
 Assuming that the degree is sufficiently small compared to the dimension of the projective space it is embedded in, we can show that only cubic hypersurfaces satsify the $Y-F(Y)$ relation if $Y$ is \emph{not} a 1-dimensional family of quadrics or a 2-dimensional family of $(m - 2)$-planes ($m = \dim Y$).
 It turns out that the only possible smooth projective varieties $Y \subset \mathbb{P}^n$ which can satisfy the $Y-F(Y)$ relation are those which have codimension $\le 2$.
-More precisely, we have the following restriction on varieties satisfying the $Y-F(Y)$ relation. \\
+Before giving the full proof of Theorem \ref{resyfy}, we give an outline of the arguments used. \\